heliosynl/heliosynl.github.io/_notes/2024-12-18-QE-examples.md

 &ELECTRONS
   electron_maxstep = 500
-  mixing_mode = 'local-TF' !
-Plain TF local-TF
+  mixing_mode = 'plain' ! plain TF local-TF
   mixing_beta = 0.2 !
 Reduce if slab model not converged
   mixing_ndim = 16 !
 Increase if large of RAM
   conv_thr =  1e-11 ! can be 1e-9 for relaxation